keithamoss/mapa/README.md

 This approached is based on [https://medium.com/@mylesloffler/using-github-actions-to-deploy-a-cdk-application-f28b7f792f12](Using GitHub Actions to deploy a CDK application).

-A key part of this is deploying our `TrustStack` which takes care of connecting GitHub Actions and AWS, creating policies to allow roles to modify the Mapa stack, and creating a role to allow GitHub Actions to run automated deploymenst for us (as well as our own `mapa-cdk` user for manual deployments).
+A key part of this is deploying our `TrustStack` which takes care of connecting GitHub Actions and AWS, creating policies to allow roles to modify the Mapa stack, and creating a role to allow GitHub Actions to run automated deployments for us (as well as our own `mapa-cdk` user for manual deployments).

 Ref: https://stackoverflow.com/questions/57118082/what-iam-permissions-are-needed-to-use-cdk-deploy